 There’s no need for COSHH training or protective equipment, and it doesn’t harm the environment or air quality that cleaners, or customers, work in, live in, or visit.

 Also, the solution is generated from natural and sustainable compounds of water and salt, and minimal amounts of electricity is required.
 There are no synthetical chemicals involved and no depletion of the earth’s resources.
-And the solution is non-toxic, non-hazardous and hypoallergenic.
+And the solution is non-toxic, and hypoallergenic.

 The activation process, and the products it generates, are natural, safe to use and do not harm the environment.
 And there’s also the reduced energy, oil and carbon needed to make the solution compared with synthetic chemicals.